dentarg/auth0-blog/_includes/asides/android.markdown

 ### Start the Authentication Process

 The [Auth0 login page](https://auth0.com/docs/hosted-pages/login) is the easiest way to set up authentication in our application.
-It's recommend using the Auth0 login page for the best experience, best security, and the fullest array of features.
+It's recommended using the Auth0 login page for the best experience, best security, and the fullest array of features.

 Now we have to implement a method to start the authentication process.
 Let's call this method `login` and add it to our `MainActivity` class.